Social media and the internet can often be the best friend of somebody who’s left their home country.

 There are certain flaws with the now-viral Instagram-celebrity’s sudden dismantlement of her own online brand.
 Many fellow social media stars claiming to be friends of O’Neill’s have criticized her condemnation of their lifestyle stating that she is “a hoax” and “a fake” for statements in which she makes out they’re all miserable.

-She’s also been condemned for the manner in which she has publically published her 180 degree turnabout by creating a Vimeo account, another online video-sharing platform, for her new “positive” daily posts on the issues she really cares about and the creation of a website Let’s Be Game Changers - two very public online forums based around herself, despite saying, "I can't tell you how free I feel without social media.
+She’s also been condemned for the manner in which she has publically published her 180-degree turnabout by creating a Vimeo account, another online video-sharing platform, for her new “positive” daily posts on the issues she really cares about and the creation of a website Let’s Be Game Changers - two very public online forums based around herself, despite saying, "I can't tell you how free I feel without social media.
 Never again will I let a number define me.”

 O’Neill has also now asked for money and to help keep the website going as she has now given up her previous job of being “Instagram-famous” she can no longer afford her rent.

-Despite all this, and the many other issues that arise from any young person documenting so publically the years of their life where they are still learning about the world and what they believe in (for example, at just 24 I can’t bare to look back on anything I said online as little as two years ago but know that the more I cringe, the more I have learnt), the basic principle of O’Neill’s argument is the most important thing we should take from it.
+Despite all this, and the many other issues that arise from any young person documenting so publically the years of their life where they are still learning about the world and what they believe in (for example, at just 24 I can’t bear to look back on anything I said online as little as two years ago but know that the more I cringe, the more I have learned), the basic principle of O’Neill’s argument is the most important thing we should take from it.

 Social media is not (always) real life.